apitestbase/apitestbase.github.io/_docs/en/creating-automated-test-case.md

 ![HTTP Invocation and Assertion](../../screenshots/basic-use/http-invocation-and-assertion.png)

-More information about assertions can be found on this [wiki page](https://github.com/apitestbase/apitestbase/wiki/Assertions).
+More information about assertions can be found on this [page](/docs/en/assertions).

 Click the Back link to return to the test case edit view.

 ## Populate Step 3
 Click the name of step 3 to open its edit view.

 Under the Endpoint Details tab, enter exactly the same information as in step 1 because we are interacting with the same database.
 The information duplication can be avoided by using `managed endpoints`.
-Refer to this [wiki page](https://github.com/apitestbase/apitestbase/wiki/Endpoints-Management) for more details.
+Refer to this [page](/docs/en/endpoints-management) for more details.

 Under the Invocation tab, enter SQL query `select id, title, content from article;`.